JMG1/PlasticSliderCNC/README.md

 # PlasticSliderCNC
-A proof-of-concept, scalable CNC machine that uses 3d printer sliders instead of ball guides or linear bearings.
+A proof-of-concept, scalable CNC machine that uses 3d printed sliders instead of ball guides or linear bearings.
 This is a derivation of the design of the [NiCr Project](https://github.com/JMG1/NiCr)

 ![](https://1.bp.blogspot.com/-Uc_LOJ0LulY/WRbOIUTTJiI/AAAAAAAAC9w/1ENcbq2rC6g5fGYeOn4uJ60Wui8xSa68ACLcB/s1600/3DprintedCNC.png)